mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Servers-and-Services/MySQL/index.md

 *  **Administer MySQL with**
    MAMP PRO comes pre-installed with several MySQL administration tools.

-    *  phpMyAdmin is a web-based administrational tool.
+    *  **phpMyAdmin** is a web-based administrational tool.
 It allows you to change data and perform administrative duties like creating new databases.

-    *  Sequel Pro is a native Mac application.
+    *  **Sequel Pro** is a native Mac application.
 It allows you to create and visualise database schemas in addition to administrative duties.

-    *  MySQL Workbench is also a native Mac application from the makers of MySQL.
+    *  **MySQLWorkbench** is also a native Mac application from the makers of MySQL.
 It allows you to visually create database schemas in addition to administrative duties.

 ---